- Four nights 4* Ramada Hotel or similar and six nights Ger Camp.

 There will be a fireplace with a chimney in the center of the ger.
 If it rains, the nights can be cold, and you may want to request firewood for the evening and morning.

 There will be 4-5 toilets and shower rooms in the camp which you share with other guests.
 They are in a convenient location outside your ger.
 You must bring a flashlight with spare batteries as you may need them to walk to the bathroom at dark.
 The water in the shower is solar heated.
 If it's a cloudy and rainy day, water may not be warm enough, and we request your understanding.

 Some camps have a few en suite gers (yurts) which you can book with an additional fee of $50 to $100 per person.
 But sometimes it's not worth as due to harsh climate conditions and inadequate maintenance, they may not be in the best health and may have plumbing issues.
 Flush speed is also not so good.

 Ger Camp Accommodations

-As a growing capital city of Mongolia, there are many modern Italian, Chinese, Korean, Russian, Japanese, Latin American and Mongolian restaurants in Ulaanbaatar, where is available to be served western and eastern standard meals or traditional Mongolian cuisines.
-Most of the old style restaurants serve Russian food, and this type of food is common in the tourist camps in the countryside.
+As a growing capital city of Mongolia, there are many modern Italian, Chinese, Korean, Russian, Japanese, Latin American, and Mongolian restaurants in Ulaanbaatar.
+These available restaurants serve western and eastern standard meals or traditional Mongolian cuisines.
+Most of the old-style restaurants serve Russian food, and this type of food is common in the tourist camps in the countryside.
 Small local restaurants and cafes serve Mongolian food such as buuz and khuushuur (steamed and fried beef, mutton dumpling) and others.

-If you have an early morning flight, you will be provided a breakfast box.
-There are some long day drives and maybe we don't reach camps in time for the meal.
-It's advisable that you bring some foods, energy bars, etc. to munch on the way but you can buy them in Ulaanbaatar and Dalanzagdag town in South Gobi.
+If you have an early morning flight, there will be a breakfast box for you.
+There are some long day drives, and maybe we don't reach camps in time for the meal.
+You should bring some foods, energy bars, etc. to munch on the way but you can buy them in Ulaanbaatar and Dalanzagdag town in South Gobi.

 Please be informed that Mongolia is not the destination for fine dining!